 Welcome back!
-We hope you had a fantastic holiday.
-It is wonderful to see the children return to school happy and full of enthusiasm.
+We hope you had a fantastic holiday and the children have enjoyed the start to the year.
+It has been wonderful to see the children return to school happy and full of enthusiasm.
 We are writing to share some information about life in year 6.

 Our two classes are Hawks class with Mr Way and Kestrels class with Miss Oliver.
-Our teaching assistants are Mrs Searle and Mrs Hall with support from Mrs Bulla and Mrs Vaughan.
+Our teaching assistants are Mrs Searle, Mrs Hall and Mrs Vaughan.

 Curriculum and key dates

-Our topic is ‘Spies, Secrets and Survival’, where we learn about World War II with a focus on wartime spies, secret communications and refugees.
-We use the books ‘Letters from the Lighthouse’, ‘Rose Blanche’ and ‘Erika’s Story’ as a basis for our writing.
+Our topic this term is based around World War II and the plight of refugees from then until the modern day.
+Using this as a stimulus, we will investigate the question ‘What does it mean to belong?’
+We use the texts ‘Letters from the Lighthouse’ and ‘Close to the Wind’ as the main basis for our writing.
 As part of our RE curriculum, we learn about Creation.
 In science, we study our circulatory system and the function of the heart.
-In the second half term, we focus on electricity including finding out about how electricity is produced.
-We use this knowledge to build our own spy gadgets.
+In the second half term, we focus on electricity including its safe use.
+An overview of the curriculum can be found on the website at https://www.stwilfrids-hh.school/web/curriculum/363101

 Here are a couple of key events for Autumn term:

-KS2 Superstar worship takes place on Friday mornings, where one member of each class is chosen to receive a certificate for their work that week.
+KS2 Superstar worship takes place on Friday afternoons, where one member of each class is chosen to receive a certificate for their learning that week.
 The work of these children is shared and the rest of the key stage has a chance to hear about their achievements.

 Times tables and related division facts should be practised on an on-going basis, ideally a few minutes daily.
 Children are expected to know these and be making progress with them.